slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 # Archetypes

-The term archetype dates back at least to Dionysius the Pseudo-Areopagite, who suggested an echo (*apekhémata*) of the divine essence exists on every sensible object, by virtue of which they may elevate to the immaterial *arkhitypía*.
+The term archetype dates back at least to Pseudo-Dionysius the Areopagite, who suggested an echo (*apekhémata*) of the divine essence exists on every sensible object, by virtue of which they may elevate to the immaterial *arkhitypía*.
 Here, the word expresses the perfect platonic ideal of which each sensible object is an imperfect